nniiicc/LIS-570-Au2020/Asg-1.md

 For the first draft you do not need to cite any literature.
 If you do, the citations do not count against your word limit, and please use APA formatting.

+### Draft Grading Rubric
+Grading for a draft is based on completion of the following requirements (e.g. you will get full points if all three components are presented in the draft):

+- **Topic (3 pts):** Did the student explain their research topic and its scope?
+Did they provide an overview of what they about the topic or background information?
+- **Relevance and Audience (4 pts):** Are the stakeholders identified and did the student justify why this topic is relevant?
+- **Research question(s) (3 pts):** Are there two research questions explicitly stated in the draft?
+Are the research questions open-ended and answerable by gathering and analyzing data.

+Please edit and keep the word count of your draft within + / - 10% of 550 words.

 # Step 2: Problem Statement Final
 Once you have completed a draft of [Assignment 2](https://nniiicc.github.io/LIS-570-Au2020/Asg-2/) (the literature review) you will likely have a deeper understanding of your topic, and what others have asked or answered about this topic.

 To complete Assignment 1 you should revise and improve your problem statement draft with this new knowledge.
-That is, incorporate what you learned from the ltierature review into a description of your topic, the audience, and the research questions that you might ask.
+That is, incorporate what you learned from the literature review into a description of your topic, the audience, and the research questions that you might ask.
 The final draft of your problem statement should be 2 single-spaced pages (~1100 words not including any citations) - it should include a description of the topic, a description of the audience, a set of research questions, and a justification for why those research questions are appropriate and important to answer.

 You must cite literature which supports your ideas in this final draft.
 Be sure to cite all consulted works using APA formatting.

 You can turn the final draft of Assignment in anytime before December 04, 2020.